 Among the five main components of CRT, there is the idea racism is the norm and not the exception, race is a social construction, and that whites were the ones who benefited from the civil rights movement.

-The fifth component interest convergence or intersectionality, a concept employed by Black Lives Matter and used in “identity politics,” the systematic separating of individuals using a host of ideological subsets, often with the attribution of an aggrieved or victim status.
+The fifth component interest is convergence or intersectionality, a concept employed by Black Lives Matter and used in “identity politics,” the systematic separating of individuals using a host of ideological subsets, often with the attribution of an aggrieved or victim status.

 Unsurprisingly, CRT is where the idea of “systemic racism” comes from, a term which now proliferates political messaging within numerous institutions including the Biden administration and the Democratic Party.
 Fighting “systemic racism” has also been woven into corporation mission statements, tech company policies, employee “diversity training” and even one’s local school board meeting.